romanjrdykyj/select2dot1/README.md

 #### **Use single component settings to customize only one component of Select2dot1 widget**

-You can pass single component settings to Select2dot1 widget.
+You can pass the single component settings to Select2dot1 widget.
 Single component settings will be used only by one component of Select2dot1 widget.

-In this example we will customize only CategoryNameOverlay component and CategoryItemOverlay component in Dropdown (change visible only on desktop overlay).
+In the following example you will be shown how to customize the CategoryNameOverlay component and CategoryItemOverlay component in Dropdown (modification of the design only be done through desktop overlay).

 ```dart
 Select2dot1(